 There is a popular Chinese-style restaurant called Double Happiness (ダウブルハピネス) in my neighborhood in Yokohama, Japan.
 This restaurant specializes in Black Sesame Dan Dan Noodles or Black Sesame Tan Tan Men (黒胡麻担々麺) which we look forward to eating their noodles every year.
 We’ve tried dan dan noodles at many other restaurants, but we believe theirs is by far the best.
 The noodles are brilliantly redefined and oh-so-good!

 Inspired, I decided to tinker with the recipe and today I’m sharing my version of Black Sesame Tan Tan Men with you.
-Make this if you want a comforting, yet a truly outstanding bowl of noodles!
+Make this if you want a comforting, yet truly outstanding bowl of noodles!

 Inspiration for Black Sesame Dan Dan Noodles